How to take a screenshot that will help to enhance a website is important to understand.

 Rather than taking a photo of your screen with a camera or a mobile phone, you use keys on your computer to capture an image.

 The image screenshot can be saved to a file on your computer or laptop.
-Alternatively the screenshot can be saved as a Word document.
+Alternatively, the screenshot can be saved as a Word document.
 I find this very helpful for short term reference.

-Huge volumes of content now being produced on computers or laptops result in greater need for producing screenshots than ever before.
+Huge volumes of content now being produced on computers or laptops result in a greater need for producing screenshots than ever before.

 I recall a few years ago watching a webinar.
-During this webinar it was suggested that a screenshot be taken.
+During this webinar, it was suggested that a screenshot be taken.
 I had no idea of what they were talking about.

 Now, I couldn’t do without my screenshots.
 Whether I am doing research, authoring business documents, writing articles or whatever I’m producing, screenshots are essential to my work.

-In this post I am sharing the two tools that I use the most for taking screenshots.
+In this post, I am sharing the two tools that I use the most for taking screenshots.

 The first is Microsoft Paint.